akomcl01/Personal-Website/README.md

 **Challenge**

 A Portfolio website (Class Project).
-THis was my first attempt at creating a website.
+This was my first attempt at creating a website.

 **Objectives**
 * Each page links to each of the others -- Navigation is obvious, consistently located, and visible without scrolling